-This recipe I have been working on awhile.
-Texture is chewy like an Indian chapati; flavor very similar to a whole flour chapati.
-And best of all……yay! no coconut taste!
-Man, I love coconut, but I just really get tired of that feint coconut taste in everything I bake.
-It is excellent hot with just butter, will work well with your favorite curry recipes, or for rolling or dipping into some hummus or Syrian Za’atar herb/oil mixture well-known throughout the Middle East.
-I think any way you decide to serve it, this bread will come very close to your expectations.
-See variation notes below for making tortillas with this batter and their nutritional numbers if you do this as tortillas.
+I developed a new flatbread you might enjoy.
+Texture is chewy like an Indian chapati; flavor is very similar to a whole wheat flour chapati.
+But for me, best of all……is it has no coconut taste!
+Man, I love coconut, but I just really get tired of that coconut taste in everything I bake with coconut flour.
+This new bread recipe is excellent hot with just butter, will work well as a naan substitute with your favorite curry recipes, or for rolling or dipping into hummus or Syrian Za’atar herb/oil mixture well-known throughout the Middle East.
+I think any way you decide to serve this bread, it will come very close to your expectations.
+See variation notes below for also making tortillas with this batter and the nutritional numbers for that variation.

 1 c. low-carb CarbQuik bake mix (I order at Netrition)

 ½ c.
 Einkorn flour (I order from Jovial Foods)

 3 T. psyllium husk powder (no substitute available)

 ¼ tsp. sea salt

 1¼ c. boiling water (added slowly, as all may not be needed)